Skip to main content

 ps_partkey;

-To prevent the materialized view from refreshing too many partitions at once, the partition granularity of the materialized view can be consistent with the base table orders
+To avoid refreshing too many partitions each time in the materialized view, the partition granularity can be consistent with the base table orders, also partitioning by "day".

 CREATE MATERIALIZED VIEW rollup_partition_mv